Dhana-Conexxia/Novated-Leasing/contributing.md

 The easiest way to run tests is using the docker files within this project.
 1. Navigate to the `docker` directory
+2. Download the `fitnesse-for-appian.zip` and `cucumber-for-appian.zip` from the [Package Registry](https://gitlab.com/appian-oss/appian-selenium-api/-/packages).
+Replace GITLAB_TOKEN and VERSION in the commands below
+   1. `curl -f --header "PRIVATE-TOKEN: <GITLAB_TOKEN>" "https://gitlab.com/api/v4/projects/appian-oss%2Fappian-selenium-api/packages/generic/FCS/<VERSION>/fitnesse-for-appian.zip" -o fitnesse-for-appian.zip`
+   2. `curl -f --header "PRIVATE-TOKEN: <GITLAB_TOKEN>" "https://gitlab.com/api/v4/projects/appian-oss%2Fappian-selenium-api/packages/generic/FCS/<VERSION>/cucumber-for-appian.zip" -o cucumber-for-appian.zip`
-2. Add an `.env` with the following keys
+3. Add an `.env` with the following keys
-   * GITLAB_TOKEN - Token that has read access to this projects package registry
    * USERNAME - User that will be used to log in for tests
    * PASSWORD - Password for that user
    * (optional) SCREENSHOT_DIR - Path on your local machine that should be mapped to the screenshot directory
    * (optional) DOWNLOADS_DIR - Path on your local machine that should be mapped to the downloads directory
    * (optional) FITNESSEROOT_DIR - Path on your local machine that should be mapped to a Fitnesse root directory
    * (optional) CUCUMBERTEST_DIR - Path on your local machine that should be mapped to a directory with cucumber tests
-3. Bring up the docker containers using `docker-compose up`
+4. Bring up the docker containers using `docker-compose up`
-4. If you get errors about being unable to create directories, ensure the default directories (screenshots, downloads, FitNesseRoot, cucumber) exist before continuing
+5. If you get errors about being unable to create directories, ensure the default directories (screenshots, downloads, FitNesseRoot, cucumber) exist before continuing

 All tests executed using this method should use the `REMOTE_CHROME` browser.
 Execution of tests can be viewed at `localhost:4444`.